gu-fan/riv.vim/README.rst

 **Wiki**
     Write rst document as a wiki with project and local file support.
+Also **TODO** syntax is added.
+**Editing**
+    Faster typing, easier navigation, clear intending, auto formatting lists/tables etc.
 **Syntax**
     Improved syntax highlighting with the original one.
 **Folding**
     Improved folding support, which helps overview the structure of a document.
-**Insert**
-    Faster insertion of text, as well as easier navigation and intending.
 **Publish**
     Convert rst files to a number of different formats such as pdf, html, xml, latex, odt etc.

-**Lists**
-   Auto numbered, leveled and auto indented lists.
-**Links**
-   Highlighted links, jump to link targets, create links.
-**Table**
-    Auto formatting of tables.

 **Sphinx**
     Sphinx_ syntax support.
-**Todos**
-    Maintain Todo lists.